pulumi/docs/content/blog/hcl-vs-pulumi/index.md

 This inclusive approach not only accelerates progress but also democratizes access to infrastructure management, avoiding bottlenecks and enhancing overall team efficiency.

-### Reducing Redundancy: The Benefits of Pulumi Over HCL's Copy-Paste Challenges
+### Reducing Redundancy: The Benefits of Pulumi Over HCL’s Copy-Paste Challenges

 ![spiderman meme](meme.png)